Skip to main content

 • Predictive Analytics Software: ABM software such as 6Sense or Leadspace uses AI and machine learning to identify high-value accounts based on historical data, firmographics, and buying signals.

 • Intent Data Platforms: ZoomInfo Sales and LinkedIn Sales Navigator help you analyze metrics like website visits, content consumption, and engagement with specific topics to identify accounts showing active buying intent.
+These have become a massive ABM trend in recent years.

 Step 3: Create Priority Account Segments from Your Target Accounts